queryluke/masseffect-5e-data/data/rules/creating-new-vehicles.md

 First, you'll want to create a concept for your vehicle.
 What is its main purpose (defense, offense, transport, smuggling, etc)?
 What race(s) are associated with the vehicle?
 Is it unique or mass produced?
 What does it look like?
 What size is it?

-If you're looking for inspiration, check out <a href="https://www.deviantart.com/euderion/gallery/40849119/MASS-EFFECT" target="_blank">Euderion's vehicle creations on DeviantArt</a>.
+If you're looking for inspiration, check out [Euderion's vehicle creations on DeviantArt](https://www.deviantart.com/euderion/gallery/40849119/MASS-EFFECT).

 ### Name
 Next, you'll need a good name for your vehicle.
 Mass produced vehicles typically have some sort of manufacturing number